anotherjesse/millicache/README.md

  * item[0] will be the most likely expired object

-If the cache is full (determined by key count), millicache first tries to remove an expired key, if none, it removes the least resently used key.
+If the cache is full (determined by key count), millicache first tries to remove an expired key, if none, it removes the least recently used key.

 License
 -------